Kanalkampf: 20 July

-Bosom and other convoys
+Other convoys

 Convoy Bosom sailed from Lyme Bay and Hurricanes from 238 Squadron chased off three Bf 109s; the Hurricanes spotted a Seenotflugkommando 4 He 59 ambulance at 14:30 and shot it down, killing the four crew.
 As Bosom steamed eastwards, another He 59 from Seenotflugkommando 1 shadowing the convoy was attacked by 43 Squadron.
 A Hurricane was shot down, the pilot bailed out but drowned and the He 59 escaped into cloud.
 Aircraft from 601 Squadron took over and the Heinkel was shot down; the crew bailed out too low and their parachutes failed to open.
-As Bosom reached the RAF Kenley and RAF Biggin Hill sectors, there had been plenty of time for the He 59s to report it and Park ordered standing patrols of 24 fighters over it, split evenly between Spitfire and Hurricane units.
+As Bosom reached the RAF Kenley and RAF Biggin Hill sectors, there had been plenty of time for the He 59s to report it and Park ordered standing patrols of 24 fighters over it, split evenly between Spitfire and Hurricanes.

 At 18:00, II./StG 1 took off to attack Convoy Bosom with about 50 Bf 109 fighter escorts from I./JG 27, some Bf 110s, with Bf 109s from I. and II./JG 51 in support.
-Radar alerted the British and Hurricanes from 32 and 615 squadrons with Spitfire high cover from 5 and 610 Squadrons had time to assemble and dive out of the sun.
+Radar alerted the British and Hurricanes from 32 Squadron and 615 Squadron with Spitfire high cover from 5 Squadron and 610 Squadron had time to assemble and dive out of the sun.
 Two Ju 87s were shot down and four damaged, Leutnant Roden and his gunner being killed.
-The Geschwader (Wing) also lost its Do 17 reconnaissance machine shot down near the convoy.
+The Geschwader (Wing) also lost its Do 17 reconnaissance machine, shot down near the convoy.
 The Bf 110s stayed out of the action owing to the strength of the opposition but the Bf 109s reacted quickly and a 30-minute dogfight began.
 Three Bf 109s were shot down by Spitfires from 615 Squadron.
-One Bf 109 from I. and II./JG 51 were lost to 32 and 65 squadrons and 32 Squadron lost a Hurricane and its pilot against JG 51; 501 Squadron lost a fighter and its pilot, Spitfire from 610 Squadron was written off and its pilot severely wounded.
+One Bf 109 from I. and II./JG 51 were lost to 32 Squadron and 65 Squadron and 32 Squadron lost a Hurricane and its pilot against JG 51; 501 Squadron lost a fighter and its pilot, a Spitfire from 610 Squadron was written off and its pilot severely wounded.
 The most notable German loss was Hauptmann Riegel, commanding officer of I./JG 27; James "Ginger" Lacey shot down two Bf 109s.
-While the RAF fighters were dog-fighting, the Ju 87s attacked the convoy and the coaster Pulborough was sunk.
+While the RAF fighters were dog-fighting, the Ju 87s attacked the convoy and sank the coaster Pulborough.
 The Ju 87s then attacked the destroyer HMS Brazen, which was hit several times and broke in two.